MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 sudo make install
 ```
 Note that in the instructions above we suggest using "plain" `make` rather than `make -j`.
 We found that using `make -j` with OpenCV results in unstable system behavior and may result in a build failure and system crash.

+### OPTIONAL.
+Java

+To build the Java bindings for the CNTK Evaluation library, Java Development Kit (JDK) is required.
+Currently we use 64-bit [OpenJDK 7](http://openjdk.java.net/install/).

+The configure script provides `--with-jdk` option to specify the JDK directory manually, if it cannot be found by default.

 ## Getting CNTK Source code